Founder of The French Laundry Sally Schmitt

 Sally Schmitt / February 28, 1932 – March 5th, 2022

 (Note: The song “Sorta, Kinda” by the New Life Orchestra seems to go with this blog about Sally Schmitt.
-An interpretation of Sally in music for me.
-The constant theme of the elegant and graceful piece of music playing over and over like the hard work of a purposely, passionate life.
-Listen to the music and read the blog before watching the video.)
+The constant theme of the elegant and graceful piece of music represents a purposeful and passionate life.)

 “All in all, I really have done just what I loved to do, which has always been simply to cook good food for those I cared for.
 That’s what mattered.
 That’s all that mattered.”
 Sally Schmitt

 Over fifty years ago, before Chez Panisse, before California Cuisine, before Farm to Table, there was Sally Schmitt.
 San Francisco Chronicle Food Editor, Michael Bauer, has called Sally a legend and hailed her as “one of the great unsung heroes of California Cuisine,” calling her “as much a pioneer as Alice Waters.”
 Joyce Goldstein, in her book, Inside the California Food Revolution, wrote that Sally “opened one of the first restaurants to offer what would become identified as California Cuisine,” and that Sally “was a locavore before the term was even coined.”
 Julia Child, Richard Olney, Marion Cunningham, and yes, Alice Waters, all dined at Sally’s restaurant, The French Laundry.
 When noted chef, Cindy Pawlcyn, first started out, she tore a photo of Sally out of a magazine and carried it around with her in her wallet for fifteen years until it wore out.